scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 #### The in-between examples

-The examples about were my attempts to find ways to be super aligned with just one arrow.
-Much more common are people who balance at least two:
+While the examples above were aligned with just one arrow, much more common are people who balance at least two:

 - The thrifty, indifferent programmer (Money-Lifestyle):
   - If someone is a good programmer, they could be making 6 figures in many places across the country, even without having a real passion for what they are working on